Nakulan12/Nakulan12/README.md

 ## 👨‍💻 **About Me**
 I’m **Nakulan R**, a **tech enthusiast** from Sri Krishna Arts and Science College.
 🚀 Currently diving into **Flutter** & **Firebase Authentication**, and building **real-time apps** with a focus on **design** and **performance**.
-    My goal is to leverage my growing expertise in full-stack development, UI/UX design, and cloud technologies to contribute meaningfully to projects that drive positive change.
-🔍 I aim to create **dynamic mobile applications** while contributing to **hackathons** and innovative **real-world projects**.

 🌱 **Currently Learning**:
 - Flutter Animations